ControlSystemStudio/phoebus/app/logbook/olog/ui/doc/index.rst

 - ``search_result_page_size``.
 The maximum number of hits per page to fetch and render in a search.
 User may override in the UI.
 Value must be 1 - 999, default is 30.

+- ``log_entry_groups_support``.
+If true, user may reply to log entries and create a log entry group from a selection of existing log entries.